felipezarco/add-ssh-key/README.md

 ssh-add ~/.ssh/id_ed25519
 ```

-6. Copy the generated SSH key
+6. Copy the generated SSH key with either one of the two commands:
 ````
 clip < ~/.ssh/id_ed25519.pub
 ````